SSSPRABHUDINESH/DevOps_Notes/gcp/database-notes.md

 * **Cloud SQL Auth Proxy:** A small helper program you run next to your app that handles secure SSL/TLS connections and IAM authentication automatically.
+      *  Looks similar as Identity Aware proxy (IAP) for loadbalancer - share a similar security philosophy: Enforcing IAM-based `authorization` and `encryption` without exposing resources directly to the public intern
+      *  Creates a secure TLS 1.3 tunnel from the proxy client directly to the Cloud SQL backend.